Towards Scalable Oversight via Partitioned Human Supervision: Introduction

 \section{Introduction}

 As foundation models and artificial intelligence (AI) systems \citep{openai_gpt5_2025,anthropic_claude4_2025,deepseek_r1_2025,google_gemini25_2025} approach and in some areas surpass expert human performance, supervision itself becomes a key bottleneck.
 Current alignment pipelines such as supervised fine-tuning (SFT), reinforcement learning from human feedback (RLHF; \citet{ziegler2019fine,stiennon2020learning,ouyang2022training}), or reinforcement learning from verifiable rewards (RLVR; \citet{shao2024deepseekmath, yu2025dapo, lambert2025tulu}) presuppose that humans can reliably provide supervision or design verifiers for training and evaluation.
 Yet for the superalignment regime~\citep{bowman2022measuring}, future models will tackle problems whose solutions are too technical or too cross-disciplinary for any single human to verify comprehensively.
 When we cannot produce ground truth or prepare automated verifiers, how should we \emph{evaluate} and \emph{train} such systems?

 We begin from an observation about the expertise in high-skill domains in the human society \citep{wuchty2007increasing}.
 As tasks grow in difficulty, human experts specialize ever more narrowly: cardiology vs.\ oncology in medicine, sector-specific analysts in finance, or sub-subfields in science.
-Specialists can often make \emph{local} determinations with high precision, e.g., a cardiologist might say, “this is \emph{not} a cardiology case,” while an oncologist might point out, “this pattern is never seen in the field of oncology.”
+Specialists can often make \emph{local} determinations with high precision, e.g., a cardiologist might say, ``this is \emph{not} a cardiovascular disease,'' while an oncologist might point out, ``this pattern is never seen in the field of oncology.''
 While such judgments may fail to positively certify correctness, they readily certify that certain options are wrong.
 In other words, even when positive ground truth is out of reach, human experts can often provide reliable \emph{complementary labels} \citep{ishida2017neurips, yu2018learning, wang2024icml, wang2025climage}: labels indicating one or more options that are definitely the incorrect.